PARLOR PALM

 PALE/FADED

 A sign of too much sunlight.
-Harsh rays can cause a bleaching affect to parlor palm’s delicate leaves.
+Harsh rays can cause a bleaching affect to a parlor palm’s delicate leaves.

 Relocate it to an area with more filtered light or shade and avoid placing it in direct afternoon sun.